The Digitised Manuscripts site contains many different kinds of manuscripts, archives and documents. Much

 to all who would like to do research on them.

-collection is a vivid testimony of the creativity and intense scribal activities of Eastern and Western Jewish
+is a vivid testimony of the creativity and intense scribal activities of Eastern and Western Jewish communities for over

-funder, we are undertaking a major project to conserve, catalogue and digitise 1,250 manuscripts from the collection.
+Catalogue of Digitised Hebrew Manuscripts, a major project to conserve, catalogue and digitise 1,300 manuscripts from

 Digitised Manuscripts Website